211 Disaster Response

 Emergency Preparedness, Response, and Recovery

-When Hurricane Irene made landfall in August 2011 followed by Hurricane Sandy in October 2012, we provided critical and timely information that connected government officials, agencies providing care, and callers in need.
-In response to each disaster, NJ 211 maintained a real-time resource and recovery guide that changed hour-by-hour to assist the public in finding available resources.
-Associated web pages were updated multiple times daily in an effort to reflect the ever-changing response to the storm and the recovery efforts that followed.
-In the aftermath of each storm, we worked closely with the VOAD (Volunteer Organizations Active in Disasters) community to inform them of the needs expressed by callers and in-turn learned from this group what services were available.
-With this knowledge, we were able to provide callers with relevant information as they struggled through initial recovery efforts.
-Citizens are still recovering from Hurricane Sandy and NJ 211 is still providing relevant information as it becomes available.
+In response to the COVID-19 pandemic, NJ 211 expanded its staff and operational tools to handle twice the normal call volume.
+We provided critical and timely information that connected government officials, agencies providing care, and callers in need.
+NJ 211 maintained a real-time resource and recovery guide that changed hour-by-hour to assist the public in finding available resources.
+Associated web pages were updated multiple times daily in an effort to reflect the ever-changing response to the ongoing pandemic and the recovery efforts that followed.
+Throughout the COVID-19 pandemic, NJ 211 worked closely with the State of New Jersey to inform them of the needs expressed by callers.
+Through our connections to government officials and agencies providing care, we were able to provide callers with relevant information as they struggled through the initial state-wide, stay-at-home order.
+New Jerseyans are still recovering from the COVID-19 pandemic and NJ 211 is still providing relevant information as it becomes available.

 Robust 211 National Network Serves as Back-Up